What about DINOs?

 Contract.
 We don’t require a yearly contract.
 If you are not satisfied with your experience at Forest DPC, or if you have a change of circumstances, we want you to be able to make a change.
 All we require is a thirty day notice.

 Access and continuity.
 At Forest DPC we get most patients in for acute appointments the same day, and certainly within 24 hours, with your board-certified, broadly trained, experienced Family Medicine physician.
 We can answer texts and e-mails within the day.

 All are welcome!
 At Forest DPC we accept Medicare and Medicaid patients because we opted out of those third party programs.
-In most hybrid models, you can’t be part of their DPC benefit if you have either of these benefits because they are still contractually obligated to provide services under those benefits; they cannot double bill you or your employer for DPC and then Medicare/Medicaid for the same services.
+In most hybrid models, you can’t be part of their DPC benefit if you have either of these benefits because they are still contractually obligated to provide services under those benefits; they cannot double bill you, or your employer, for DPC services, and then Medicare/Medicaid for the same services.

 Why does Forest DPC cost a little more than some hybrids?

 Just because you call an apple an orange doesn’t mean it is an orange!
 Any primary care practice can claim to be DPC, but that doesn’t mean it really is!
 Dr. Dan has worked hard to streamline his practice and find the most competitive pricing for his patients.
 Forest DPC has transparent pricing, and avoids “nickel-ing and dime-ing” patients.
 DINOs often lowball their prices.
 To compensate, they must have larger patient volumes and end up with the same “herding cattle” third party payer, fee for service experience.
 It becomes bait and switch!